GLOBAL MARKETS-Stocks fall on Greece, rate concerns; U.S. dollar dips

 Greece's bailout program also weighed on markets as it expires at the end of June and the country faces potential default on its debts.

-Greek officials met on Monday with European Union Economics Commissioner Pierre Moscovici on what reforms Greece must implement to get new loans, but there was no new proposal from Athens that its creditors could agree to, an EU official said.
+Greek officials met on Monday with EU Economics Commissioner Pierre Moscovici on what reforms Greece must implement to get new loans, but there was no new proposal from Athens that its creditors could agree to, an EU official said.

-The uncertainty renewed demand from investors for lower-risk government debt, causing U.S. Treasury yields to fall, with benchmark yields retreating from seven-month highs.
+The uncertainty caused U.S. Treasuries yields to fall with benchmark yields retreating from seven-month highs, though they later turned flat.

-"It really appears there's just not a deal happening there.
-The rhetoric is looking like we're really going to see a Grexit," Stephen Massocca, Chief Investment Officer, Wedbush Equity Management LLC in San Francisco referring to concerns that Greece will end up exiting the Euro zone.
+"The Fed and Greece are the two major themes," said John Praveen, chief investment strategist at Prudential International Investments Advisers LLC in Newark, New Jersey.

 DOLLAR JITTERS

-Despite the denial, currency investors were wary as U.S. Federal Reserve and other officials have recently expressed concerns about dollar strength's impact on growth and exports.
+Despite the denials, currency investors were wary as Federal Reserve and other U.S. officials have, over the past few months, expressed concerns about the robust greenback's impact on growth and exports.

-"A lot of people are quite skeptical that this payroll data we had on Friday is really a true reflection of how strong the economy is," said Jens Nordvig, global head of currency strategy at Nomura Securities International in New York.

-"They think the price action we had on Friday was a bit too optimistic."
+"Maybe he didn't say it, but the report highlighted an undercurrent of discomfort with the level of the dollar and its negative impact on the U.S. economy and the global economy," Prudential's Praveen said.

-The dollar index had risen 0.9 percent on Friday after the jobs report.
-On Monday afternoon it was still up 5.5 percent for the year-to-date after a 12.8 percent rise in 2014.
+The dollar index was still up 5.7 percent for the year-to-date after a 12.8 percent rise in 2014.

-Despite concerns about Greece, the euro gained 1.6 percent against the dollar, after a 1 percent gain in the prior week.
+The euro gained 1.4 percent against the dollar Monday, after a 1 percent gain in the prior week.

-The MSCI all world share index was down 0.2 percent.
-European shares shed 0.9 percent even as shares in Germany's largest lender, Deutsche Bank, surged almost 4 percent on the appointment of a new chief executive.
+The MSCI all world share index was down 0.1 percent Monday afternoon.
+European shares shed 0.9 percent.
+Shares in Germany's largest lender, Deutsche Bank , surged almost 4 percent on the appointment of a new CEO.

 China's exports fell less than expected last month, but imports tumbled at a greater pace, stoking speculation that the economy's slowdown will give Beijing more reason to take further stimulus steps.